Victor Grignard

 Francois Auguste Victor Grignard (6 May 1871 – 13 December 1935) was a French chemist who won the Nobel Prize for his discovery of the eponymously named Grignard reagent and Grignard reaction, both of which are important in the formation of carbon–carbon bonds.
+He also wrote some of his experiments in his laboratory notebooks.

 Biography

-Grignard was the son of a sail maker.
-His character was described as having humble and friendly attitude.
+Grignard was the son of a sailmaker.
+He was a hard-working student and was described as having a humble and friendly attitude.
+He also had a talent for mathematics.
 After attempting to major in mathematics, Grignard failed his entrance exams before being drafted into the army in 1892.
-After one year of service, he went back to pursue mathematics at the University of Lyon and finally obtained his degree Licencié ès Sciences Mathématiques in 1894.
+After one year of service, he returned to pursue his studies of mathematics at the University of Lyon and finally obtained his degree Licencié ès Sciences Mathématiques in 1894.
 In December of the same year, he transferred to chemistry and began working with Professors Philippe Barbier (1848–1922) and Louis Bouveault (1864–1909).
-After working with stereochemistry and enines, Grignard was not impressed with the subject matter and asked Barbier about a new direction for his doctoral research.
-Barbier advised that Grignard research how a failed Saytzeff reaction, using zinc, was successful, in low yields, after using magnesium.
+After working with stereochemistry and énines, Grignard was not impressed with the subject matter and asked Barbier about a new direction for his doctoral research.
+Barbier advised that Grignard study how a failed Saytzeff reaction using zinc, was successful, in low yields, after substitution of magnesium.
 They sought to synthesize alcohols from alkyl halides, aldehydes, ketones, and alkenes.
-Grignard hypothesized that the aldehyde/ketone prevented the magnesium from reacting with the alkyl halide which resulted in the low yields.
-He tested his hypothesis by first adding the alkyl halide and magnesium filings to a solution of anhydrous ether and then adding the aldehyde/ketone.
+Grignard hypothesized that the aldehyde or ketone prevented the magnesium from reacting with the alkyl halide, accounting for the low yields.
+He tested his hypothesis by first adding an alkyl halide and magnesium filings to a solution of anhydrous ether and then adding the aldehyde or ketone.
 This resulted in a drastic increase in the yield of the reaction.